 Graduating with your healthcare degree or certification is an exciting and life changing experience!
 Throughout your schooling you may have heard about the benefits of traveling either when you graduate or later in your career.
 The idea of taking a travel contract as your first post-grad job can be daunting, but it’s a realistic and incredible opportunity.
-Before you hit the road and take your first assignment, there are a few things you should think about:
+Before you hit the road and take your first travel therapy or allied assignment, there are a few things you should think about:

 While the travel healthcare industry offers opportunities as far as the eye can see, new grads need to have realistic expectations.
 Not every facility will want to work with someone fresh out of school, and often new graduates are paid lower than experienced travelers because of the training required.
 You may have to sacrifice being in a big city in order to earn more and work in a facility with a mentor, or in a setting where you have less clinical experience.
 Traveling right after school also requires extra dedication to studying outside of work and pursuing Continuing Education courses in order to be the best healthcare provider possible.